Community Engaged Research Community of Practice

 The CER-CoP Leadership Group meets with the Advisory Group every second month.
 This ensures ample opportunity for consultation and input on how the CER-CoP is run.

-Current Opportunities
+Current Activities

-Arts-based Research Methods Showcase
+Arts-based Research Methods Online Showcase

 Past Seminars